 Investment in these securities is subject to various risks including those risks inherent in investing in an issuer involved in conducting the business of a diversified financial institution.
-Before deciding whether to invest in any debt securities, you should consider carefully the risks described in the documents incorporated by reference in this prospectus (including subsequently filed documents incorporated by reference) and, if applicable, those described in a prospectus supplement, as the case may be, relating to a specific offering of securities.
-You should consider the categories of risks identified and discussed in the "Risk management" and "Overview of other risks" sections of the Bank's management's discussion and analysis included in the 2012 Annual Report (the "2012 Management's Discussion and Analysis") and in the "Risk management" section of the Bank's management's discussion and analysis for the three and six month periods ended April 30, 2013 (the "Q2 Management's Discussion and Analysis"), including those summarized under "Caution Regarding Forward-Looking Statements" beginning on page 1 of this prospectus as well as any risks described in subsequently filed documents incorporated by reference.
+Before deciding whether to invest in any securities, you should consider carefully the risks described in the documents incorporated by reference in this prospectus (including subsequently filed documents incorporated by reference) and, if applicable, those described in a prospectus supplement, as the case may be, relating to a specific offering of securities.
+You should consider the categories of risks identified and discussed in the "Risk management" and "Overview of other risks" sections of the Bank's management's discussion and analysis included in the 2015 Annual Report (the "2015 Management's Discussion and Analysis"), including those summarized under "Caution Regarding Forward-Looking Statements" beginning on page 1 of this prospectus as well as any risks described in subsequently filed documents incorporated by reference.